 Honeybeans is a great coffee shop downtown where we met for breakfast.
 I would highly recommend it.
 We popped into a few shops on Main Street and I was so excited to find one of my favorite stores, Lolë.
 There was a candy store called Kandy Land right beside it, so we let the kids pick out a treat.
 The girls found treasures at Jewelz by Angie.

-We really meant to just get on the road first thing in the morning, but there was so much to do in St. Andrews that we just had a leisurely day.
+We really meant to just get on the road first thing in the morning, but there was so much to do in St. Andrews by the Sea that we just had a leisurely day.
 The boys loved the canons at the St. Andrews Blockhouse National Historic Site as well at the Pendlebury Lighthouse at the end of Patrick Street.
-If you have time to spare in St. Andrews, the resort has put together a great list of area attractions you can view by clicking: Algonquin Experiences.

 At first we were on the fence about staying at such a nice place.
 Was it worth it?
 Would we have time to even enjoy it?
 After staying here, I can say it was absolutely worth it.
 It was nice to have something to look forward to during the long drive and it was the best reward to arrive at such a special place.
 The kids loved the pool and the water slide, so it was great to let them get all their energy out.

 I would highly recommend staying at The Algonquin Resort, as either a stop over on your way north or even a stand alone trip on it’s own.
 It was just that nice.
 Prince Edward Island was another 4 hours from St. Andrews and it was nice to have the bulk of the driving done on the first day.
 It allowed us to enjoy the area and make a few stops along the way.